silaspe/maths/docs/rand.md

 .

-Merry christmas eve!..
+I wish you a merry christmas eve!..
 Eve!

 .

-Merry christmas eve!
+I wish you a merry christmas eve!

 .

-Merry christmas!..
+I wish you a merry christmas!..